fbpic/fbpic/README.md

 For more details on the algorithm, see the `docs/article` folder.

-Since this is only a proof of principle, the implementation has important shortcomings :
+Implementation details:

-* Sub-optimized code written in Python.
-(However, the code does call BLAS and FFTW for computationally intensive parts.
-If available, it will also use Numba.)
+* The code is written in Python and calls BLAS and FFTW for computationally intensive parts.
+Moroever, it will also use Numba, if availabe
-* Single-CPU (with partial use of multi-threading) or single-GPU only
+* Single-CPU (with partial use of multi-threading) or single-GPU

 Installation
 ---------